torvalds/linux/Documentation/devicetree/bindings/writing-schema.rst

   Indicates the meta-schema the schema file adheres to.

 title
-  A one-line description on the contents of the binding schema.
+  A one-line description of the hardware being described in the binding schema.

 maintainers
   A DT specific property.
 Contains a list of email address(es)